codeclimate/codeclimate-ss-analyzer-wrapper/README.md

 ## Usage

 You can use the [codeclimate-sonar-php](https://github.com/codeclimate/codeclimate-sonar-php) repo as an example for building a new sonar based engine.
-The important aspects are listed below.
+The important aspects are listed below:

-### Library
+1. Use this wrapper lib.
 Make sure your `build.gradle` has the following entries:
 ```groovy
 repositories {
   jcenter()